ablomm/ablomm-cpu/docs/assembler/instructions.md

 <td>neg</td>
 <td>

-Last ALU operation resulted in negative number if interpreted as a signed value
+The last ALU operation (with S set) resulted in a negative number if interpreted as a signed value

 <td>